Freekers/statsgen/README.md

 - sqlite: [Public Domain](https://www.sqlite.org/copyright.html/)

 # Version History

+### 1.10.0 8th January 2019
+- Fixed Window resizing issues
+- Removed obsolete MySQL support

-Below is the original version history of Statsgen 2, as written by Shaun Jackson.
+**Below is the original version history of Statsgen 2, as written by Shaun Jackson.**

 ### 1.9.3 23rd November 2009
 - Upgraded the MOHAA identification to properly identify maps and gametypes as well as location kills with some mods